söndag 17 februari 2019

 And that concludes the 1970's.
 Now, lets move over to the 1980's.
 These can be seen in the catalogue from 81/82.

-This is a replica of "The Epsom derby" by Théodore Géricault.
+This is a replica of "The Epsom Derby" by Théodore Géricault.

 In the same catalogue we can also find several other new items on different pages.

-This is a replica of "Des Glaneuses" (The gleaners) by Jean-Francois Millet.
+This is a replica of "Des glaneuses" (The gleaners) by Jean-Francois Millet.

-This is a replica of "Jeune fille se peignant" (Young girl combing her hair)
+This is a replica of "Jeune fille se peignant" (Young girl combing her hair) by Auguste Renoir.

 This is a replica of "Vendedora de alcatraces" (The flower seller) by Diego Rivera.